ImplFerris/pico-pico/src/core-concepts/pwm/pwm-in-rp2350.md

+{{#title PWM Peripheral and GPIO Channel Mapping in Embedded Rust for Raspberry Pi Pico 2}}

 # PWM Peripheral in RP2350

 The RP2350 has a PWM peripheral with 12 PWM generators called slices.
 Each slice contains two output channels (A and B), giving you a total of 24 PWM output channels.
 For detailed specifications, see page 1077 of the [RP2350 Datasheet](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#page=1078).